MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample5.md

 ### Display Created CSOs
 At last, we like to make all CSOs visible in a 3D viewer.
 To do that, add the modules `SoCSO3DRenderer` and `SoExaminerViewer` to your network and connect them as shown.
-In the viewer `SoExaminerViewer` you can see all CSOs together.
+In the viewer `SoExaminerViewer`, you can see all CSOs together.
 In this case all scanned bones can be seen.

 ![CSOs in 3D View](/images/tutorials/dataobjects/contours/DO5_05.png "CSOs in 3D View")